RedBearAK/toshy/README.md

 ```

 The mouse cursor will change to a cross shape.
 Click on the window in question and the attributes will appear in the terminal.

+If you're in one of the compatible Wayland environments (GNOME or KDE, so far), you'll have to rely on other tools, or the verbose logging output from `toshy-config-start-verbose`.
+When a window has the focus and you use a keyboard shortcut that gets remapped by the keymapper config file, you will see additional output in the terminal showing the window's class and name/title.
+A good shortcut to use for this that usually won't do anything unless the app has a tabbed UI is `Shift+Cmd+Left_Brace` or `Shift+Cmd+Right_Brace` (those are the defined names of the square bracket keys).
+Utilities like `xprop` will generally have no output in a Wayland session.

 ## Windows Support